-- Store and reuse topsoil this requires that topsoil be separated from subsoil during the initial excavation and further it utilize for the restoration of borrow pits and slope protection. - Construction to be scheduled so that large area of soil is not laid bare during the monsoon. - Ground disturbances to be phased so that it is limited to workable size. - Exposed surface needs to be resurfaced and stabilized as soon as possible. - Stabilization of soil at bridge /culverts/high embankment approach through plantation. - Replanting disturbed areas immediately after disturbance has stopped. - Balance cutting and filling requirements through route choice, so as to avoided the production of excess spoil material and reduce the need for borrows pits.
+- Store and reuse topsoil this requires that topsoil be separated from subsoil during the initial excavation and further utilize it for the restoration of borrow pits as well as for slope protection. - Construction is to be scheduled so that large area of soil is not laid bare during the monsoon. - Ground disturbances to be phased so that it is limited to workable size. - Exposed surface needs to be resurfaced and stabilized as soon as possible. - Stabilization of soil at bridge /culverts / high embankment approach through plantation. - Replanting disturbed areas immediately after disturbance has stopped. - Balance cutting and filling requirements through route choice, so as to avoided the production of excess spoil material and reduce the need for borrows pits.